aminfesharaki97/Tailpipe-CO2-Emission-/README.md

 # Tailpipe-CO2-Emission-
- Investigation the association of tailpipe CO2  emissions after controlling specific vehicle  characteristics using Excel
+ Created a multiple regression model with an R2 value of 98.86% to statistically investigate the association of tailpipe CO2 emissions after controlling specific vehicle characteristics (Excel).